My grandfather's 1918 silver Rolex watch with fixed

-Sorry, I am not interested in ladies watches, they are just not my thing, and I am very rarely interested in pocket watches unless they have unusual or waterproof features.
+Sorry, I am not interested in ladies watches, they are just not my thing, and I am rarely interested in pocket watches unless they have unusual or waterproof features.

 I can't provide valuations by email.
 The value of a watch depends on many factors including its appearance, originality and condition.
 If you would like a written valuation of your watch for marketing or insurance purposes, I must see the item in order to examine carefully under magnification to appraise its originality, the condition of the mechanism, whether it is worn, damaged, has been well serviced or badly repaired etc. etc. All these factors have a significant bearing on the value of the piece.
 I charge £120 for this service, plus return postage at cost.
-Your watch will be returned with a written certificate of valuation.
+Your watch will be returned with a written valuation.
 If you want to get a valuation like this, please email me.